GeovaneJefferson/timemachine/README.md

 * Important: Time Machine does not back up system files!

+## Info:
+###The oldest backups are deleted when your backup disk is full.

+Time Machine will automatically delete the oldest backup until has enough space for the current backup, but will keep at least one backup left.

+####Still not enough space for a new backup?

+Time Machine will send you a notification, asking you to manually delete some file(s)/folder(s), so Time Machine can proceed with the backup.

 ## Enter Time Machine:
 Obs.
 Work still in progress...
 Enter Time Machine is only available for (KDE with dolphin as file manager).